DIY: a colorful bouquet of dahlias

 STEP 3

-Keep adding smaller dahlias and in other shades too.
-I often like to have a gradient effect, and you can use neutral shades and then finish on warmer colors, if you have different varieties in your garden.
-Try to think ahead before you pick them.
+Keep adding smaller dahlias in other shades as well.
+I often like to create a gradient effect, starting with neutral shades and finishing with warmer colors if you have different varieties in your garden.
+Try to plan ahead before you pick them.

 STEP 4

-I add stronger colours and make sure to place them according to the different sizes of the stems I’ve cut various heights (I recut them if necessary) for this arrangement.
+I add stronger colors and ensure that the flowers are placed according to the different stem sizes I’ve cut at various heights (recutting them if necessary) for this arrangement.
 It’s also at this stage that I add other flowers like hydrangeas.

 DIY bouquet dahlias champêtre coloré-86